 Underage DWI Penalties in Denton

 Regardless of whether a minor has been charged with DUI or DWI, he or she is subject to automatic suspension of his or her driver’s license.
-Alleged offender only have 15 days to request an Administrative License Revocation (ALR) Hearing to contest any suspension.
+Alleged offenders only have 15 days to request an Administrative License Revocation (ALR) hearing to contest any suspension.

 The length of time that a license will be suspended varies by whether he or she has been previously convicted and whether he or she submitted to testing of his breath, blood, or urine:

 - Refusal to Provide Specimen, First Offense — Driver’s license suspended for minimum of 180 days

 - Refusal to Provide Specimen, Second or Subsequent Offense — Driver’s license suspended for minimum of two years

 - Provided Specimen, First Offense — Driver’s license suspended for minimum of 60 days

 - Provided Specimen, Second Offense — Driver’s license suspended for minimum of 120 days